saturn-16/Text-to-PDF-converter/README.md

 A simple, user-friendly web application for converting rich text content into a downloadable PDF file.
 This project is built with Flask and features user authentication, dark mode, and a modern, glassmorphism-inspired design.

+The structure of folder should look like this :- your-project-name/
+├── .gitignore
+├── app.py
+├── LICENSE.md
+├── requirements.txt
+├── README.md
+├── static/
+│   ├── css/
+│   │   └── style.css
+│   ├── js/
+│   │   └── scripts.js
+│   └── google_icon.svg
+├── templates/
+│   ├── base.html
+│   ├── index.html
+│   ├── login.html
+│   └── register.html
+└── site.db (this file is generated when you run the app)

 ## Features

 -   **Rich Text Editor:** Use a modern, feature-rich editor to write and format your text with bold, italics, lists, and more.